BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 In the example above, the artist has very little control; she is highly dependent on the suggestions of the machine.
 She is guiding the machine but can no longer take over control.

-That is why I like [SuperCollider](https://supercollider.github.io/): it offers a lot of control; it does not hide too much of the concrete.
+That is why I like [SuperCollider](https://supercollider.github.io/): it offers a lot of control; it does not hide too much of the *concrete*.
-Of course, there is always a tradeoff between the abstract and the concrete.
+Of course, there is always a tradeoff between the *abstract* and the *concrete*.
 We are never entirely concrete because some abstraction will always separate us from the real thing: the digital machine.

 The question is: how close do we want to get?
 How much control do we want to have?
 How much effort do we want to put in?